PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 * Why: Keynote and Building for Billions (this is available everywhere).
 * How: Service Worker and Steams
 * Secure: Move to HTTPS!
-* Great UX: Fast loading sites with HTTP/2, Smooth UX and UI, Web Components help you develop quickly and accessibile sites for everyone
+* Great UX: Fast loading sites with HTTP/2, Smooth UX and UI, Web Components help you develop quickly and accessible sites for everyone
 * Engaging: Web Push and future platform features
 * Available Everywhere: Progressive - Works everywhere, Tools to support you, and you can build with any framework